-That’s why we’ve partnered with Summer Edwards, sustainable fashion writer and consultant, who is going to give us some great tips on what sustainable vegan textiles to look out for when shopping.
+That’s why we’ve partnered with Summer Edwards, the sustainable fashion writer and consultant.
+She’s going to give us some great tips on what sustainable vegan textiles to look out for when shopping.
 You can find more of her work over on her blog at tortoise & lady grey as well as her Guide to Sustainable Textiles.
-Take it away Summer!
+Take it away, Summer!

 A genuinely cruelty-free wardrobe is one that avoids adverse impacts on animals, people and the environment.
 The good news is that there is a wonderful array of vegan textiles that are genuinely sustainable.
-Here are my recommendations for the textiles to build your sustainable vegan wardrobe with:
+Below are my recommendations for the textiles to look out for when building your sustainable vegan wardrobe.

 1. Organic cotton

 There’s also a significant degree of forced and child labour involved in the global conventional cotton supply.
-The high costs GM cotton, and the requirement to purchase the patented seeds each year, are the direct cause of high rates of farmer suicide due to crippling agricultural debt.
+The high costs GM cotton, and the requirement to purchase the patented seeds each year are the direct cause of high rates of farmer suicide due to crippling agricultural debt.
 To avoid these impacts, make sure your cotton clothing is organic.

 2. Lyocell and Modal

 Bamboo lyocell is also an excellent sustainable option because bamboo is a very sustainable crop.
 However, most bamboo fabric on the market is bamboo viscose.
-Viscose is another way of converting woodpulp into textile, but it uses harmful solvents and the chemicals are not captured and reused.
+Viscose is another way of converting wood pulp into textile, but it uses harmful solvents, and the chemicals are not captured and reused.
 Viscose (bamboo or rayon) is not sustainable and is best avoided.